The Importance of Host Families

 Expectations of a Host Family

 Host families are to provide free room and board to these players during the three (3) month West Coast League season and a family environment to help players transition to a new and sometimes foreign community.
 Many players will come with transportation and we can help coordinate.
 While players are developing professionals, they are still young men who are learning to adjust without Mom or Dad to provide.
 Host families help bridge that gap.
-Players begin arriving the beginning of June, and stay through the middle of August.
+Players begin arriving the end of May, and stay through the middle of August.